ianks/PrimeFactors/README.md

 #### Notes

-1. Requires c++11 std lib and gcc-4.8 or newer
+1. Requires c++11 std-lib and gcc-4.8 or newer
 2. For large hex values, use the Ruby Script to generate the literal hex value